MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-dnsclient.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting defines the DNS servers to which a computer sends queries when it attempts to resolve names.
 This policy setting supersedes the list of DNS servers configured locally and those configured using DHCP.

 To use this policy setting, click Enabled, and then enter a space-delimited list of IP addresses in the available field.
 To use this policy setting, you must enter at least one IP address.